-- □ Instrumental music is offered to the students on a weekly basis. - □ Instrumental music students also perform as our school band. - □ Various community and sporting groups are invited to the school to enhance the regular curriculum. - □ A senior student council and school leadership positions including school and sports captains. - Tennis coaching
+- Instrumental music is offered to the students on a weekly basis. - Various community and sporting groups are invited to the school to enhance the regular curriculum. - A senior student council and school leadership positions including school and sports captains.
+Tennis coaching. - Skipping fitness/skills program for 1 term.

-The school conducts activities during special days and weeks, for example, Education Week, Anzac Day and Book Week.
+The school conducts activities during special days and weeks, for example, Education Week, Anzac Day and Book Week, Under 8's Day.